-Click in the "Unique Container ID" field and type or scan a barcode from the provided labels.
+Click in the "Unique Container ID" field and either 1) type the 6-digit EHRS barcode number from the provided label, or 2) scan the barcode in using your barcode scanner:

-If this field is left blank, the system auto-generates a unique ID number, which will not correspond to the barcode label on the container and will make it difficult to identify the container in the future.
+If this field is left blank, the system auto-generates a unique ID number beginning with "C-" which will not correspond to the barcode label on the container and will make it difficult to identify the container in the future.
 If you notice this has occurred, you can edit the barcode number after the container is created.

-Chemical Inventory Recently Added
+See Section 3: Viewing and Editing your Chemical Inventory for instructions on how to do this (click here for link).